 Travel & Accom.

 The best airport to fly into is Mariscal Sucre International Airport (UIO) in Quito, Ecuador’s capital.
 Interns need to arrive to Quito no later than the night before their orientation begins.
 Quito is only 4 hours from Tena, the main city in the Napo Province.
-On the morning of orientation, a staff member schedules a taxi to pick interns up and bring them to Tena for training; they just have to pay the driver upon arrival.
+On the morning of orientation, a staff member schedules a taxi to pick interns up and bring them to Tena for training; they just has to pay the driver upon arrival.

 Interns stay in Tena during orientation, and the cost of the accommodation is provided.
 The rest of the program is spent living with a local host family.
 This is an amazing opportunity to immerse in the local community, learn about the culture, and practice Spanish.
 Host families provide 3 meals per day, bedding, and a place to do laundry.